rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/counters-and-metrics.md

 some libraries provide pre-built counters, but it is also possible to create your own counter.
 The plugin acts as a [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) tool, allowing you to monitor counter values or export them to a file.

+> `System.Diagnostics.Metrics` API is now
+> the [preferred](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/compare-metric-apis) way to add metrics to
+> your application. `EventCounters` API will probably not receive any updates or enhancements in the future.
+>
+{style="note"}

 ### Counter monitoring